+Brian Williams is an American contemporary painter and printmaker working in Japan.
 Born in Lima, raised both in Peru and in Chile, Brian Williams decided to pursue a career in art at age 16.
 Moving to California, he finished high school and spent four years studying at the University of California at Santa Barbara.
 In 1972, he bought a one-way ticket to Japan and made his permanent home there.
-Williams’ primary medium is watercolor, tending to paint location.
-Since 2007, he has added a bucket truck to his method, allowing him capture his desired perspective.
+Williams’ primary medium is watercolor and he tends to paint on paint location.
+Since 2007, he has added a bucket truck to his method, allowing him to raise himself into the air to capture his desired perspective.
 He also works in oil paint, as well as lithography and etching.